 In February 2008, he served as an official observer of the Pakistan general elections.

-He has interviewed 17 presidents, prime ministers and heads of state; Karzai of Afghanistan, Yudhoyono of Indonesia, Chandrika and Rajapakse of Sri Lanka, Musharraf and Aziz of Pakistan, Ramos of The Philippines, Malaysia’s Mahathir and Badawi, Singapore’s Goh and Lee, HK Governor Patten, Frei of Chile, Alkatiri and Ramos-Horta of East Timor and Abhisit and Chuan of Thailand.
+He has interviewed 17 presidents, prime ministers and heads of state; Karzai of Afghanistan, Yudhoyono of Indonesia, Ponta of Romania, Chandrika and Rajapakse of Sri Lanka, Musharraf and Aziz of Pakistan, Ramos of The Philippines, Malaysia’s Mahathir and Badawi, Singapore’s Goh and Lee, HK Governor Patten, Frei of Chile, Alkatiri and Ramos-Horta of East Timor and Abhisit and Chuan of Thailand.
 He has also interviewed numerous finance ministers and central bank governors.

 In 1999, he was appointed the regional correspondent of Time Magazine, based in Singapore, and covering regional economic and political topics, notably the emergence of the Internet in Asia, and of independence in East Timor.

-In 1996, he was posted to the United States as correspondent with Australia’s influential daily newspaper – the Australian Financial Review (AFR) – firstly to Los Angeles and later San Francisco – covering Corporate Hollywood, U.S politics and society, the emergence of the Internet and information technology, and the transformation of the U.S economy, and the resultant economic bubble.
+In 1996, he was posted to the United States as correspondent with Australia’s influential daily newspaper – the Australian Financial Review (AFR) – based in Los Angeles and San Francisco – covering Corporate Hollywood, U.S politics and society, the emergence of the Internet and information technology, and the transformation of the U.S economy, and the resultant economic bubble.

 In 1993, he was posted to Hong Kong as the AFR’S Asia correspondent, covering regional business, economic and political affairs with emphasis on China.
 He made a rare visit to North Korea after the 1994 death of Kim Il Sung; tracked Asia’s overseas Chinese community; Cambodia’s embrace of democracy, and Vietnam’s and Mongolia’s of capitalism; the karaoke phenomenon; and Asia’s unusual passion for golf, and weapons.

-From 1990-93, he was a correspondent in the Sydney Morning Herald’s European bureau in London, with assignments ranging from the emergence of democracy and the market economies of Eastern Europe and Spain’s 1992 “Year of Wonders” to a profile of Private Eye magazine.
-Notable exclusives during this time included being the first journalist to locate the fraudster Christopher Skase in Mallorca; a rare interview with Sydney Opera House designer Jorn Utzon, and with the French photographer Henri Cartier-Bresson and meeting bombers of the Basque separatist group ETA.
+From 1990-93, he was a correspondent in the Sydney Morning Herald’s European bureau in London, with assignments as diverse as the emergence of democracy and the market economies of Eastern Europe, Spain’s 1992 “Year of Wonders” and a profile of Private Eye magazine.
+Notable exclusives during this time included being the first journalist to locate the fraudster Christopher Skase in Mallorca; a rare interview with Sydney Opera House designer Jorn Utzon, and with the French photographer Henri Cartier-Bresson, and meeting bombers of the Basque separatist group ETA.